itsjohncs/tbget/README.md

 # tbget

-`tbget` is a simple tool for extracting tracebacks from any text.
+`tbget` is a tool for extracting tracebacks from garbled text.

-Here's an example traceback that has been encoded and word wrapped in a few ways before it got to me (I've actually cut most of the stack frames to keep it short).
+Install with `pip install tbget` or `git clone https://github.com/brownhead/tbget.git && cd ./tbget && pip install -e .` if you want the latest release, and to be able to hack on the tool.

+## Example Usage

+Here's a JSON'd, `repr`'d, and shoved-through-a-word-doc'd traceback:

 ```
 '{"test_data": "{\\"data\\": \\"$ tools/runtests.py \\\\nRUNNING ALL SORTS OF